lil-bb-fartz/landing-page/README.md

 Added anchor tags for navigation buttons in Header.

 ---------CSS-----

+June 22, 2024
+Added border-radius to CSS to round some corners.
+Align and style buttons.

 June 18, 2024
 Set background colours for existing containers.
 Set text colours.